 The Best Cheap Omnidirectional On-Ground Outdoor Speakers: The TIC GS3

-Why we like them: These are the best budget-tier 360 degree speakers that we’ve seen.
+These remain the best budget-tier 360 degree speakers that we’ve seen.
 Similar power metrics to the seemingly more popular Bose Freespace 51s, but a fraction of the price.
-TIC is an interesting company because they specifically focus on the outdoor/all-weather audio gear niche.
-These are a good less expensive alternative to a set of the Klipsch rock speakers.
+TIC is an interesting company because they exclusively produce outdoor/all-weather audio gear, which is a pretty specific niche.
+These are a good less expensive alternative to a set of the Klipsch 650-SMs.

 The Best Cheap/Budget Outdoor Speakers: The Yamaha NS-AW150

-Why we like them: For the penny pinchers, the 150s have remained the best deal for years – they’re a good set that you can get for under three figures, not to mention they come with speaker wire which is a rarity (do note that it might not be the right speaker wire for you, which can depend on your situation).
+For the penny pinchers, the 150s have remained the best deal for years – they’re a good set that you can typically aquire for under three figures, not to mention they come with speaker wire which is actually not common (but do note that it might not be the right speaker wire for you, which can depend on your situation).

 The Best Cheap Outdoor Speakers With Strong Bass: The Dayton IO655 (or the smaller 525)

 A similar budget alternative for the bass lovers, with specs close to on par with the DT 6500s/5500s mentioned above.
 Not quite as great a deal as the Yamahas, but, still a good one nonetheless that’s hard to go wrong with.
 If your priority is strong bass and you’re on a budget, these are a great choice.

 The Best Active/Powered Outdoor Speakers: The OSD Audio BTP650